TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/Examprep.md

 22. Resource groups;

-to organize resources in an Azure subscription.
+to logically group/organize resources in an Azure subscription.

 23. The perimeter layer;